joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 I would also quote the entirety of Borges' essay on the Rubiyat

 And buried, here, after all of these quotes, I'll include my own translation of a Borges poem.
-If I could only have one version of this poem, I'd take Borges' in the spanish, but I prefer mine to Reid's or .
-Which I suppose is all I can ask.
+I love this poem, and I like my translation.

 ## Llaneza

 *A Haydée Lange*

 Se abre la verja del jardín

 con la docilidad de la página
 que una frecuente devoción interroga y adentro las miradas